facebook/react-native-website/website/blog/2025-10-08-react-native-0.82.md

 Today we are excited to release React Native 0.82!

 This release is a crucial milestone for React Native: after multiple years of rollout of the New Architecture, we’re finally sunsetting the Legacy Architecture.
 The New Architecture is now the **only** architecture of React Native.
-This release also ships with a newer version of our Javascript engine: Hermes V1, which is available via an experimental opt-in.
+This release also ships with a newer version of our JavaScript engine: Hermes V1, which is available via an experimental opt-in.
 We’re also updating the React version to 19.1.1 and shipping support for DOM Node APIs.

 ### Highlights